 "If you've ever interacted with babies, you suspect that they're up to something when they're smiling.
 They're not just smiling randomly," study author and research scientist Javier Movellan was quoted as saying in ScienceDaily.

 In other words, yes, your smiley baby is a crafty little genius who's totally manipulating you.
-But what does the fact that she looks happy all the time now mean about her future, if anything?

 While psychologists apparently used to think that our personalities later in life didn't have all that much to do with our temperaments as infants, more recent research suggests otherwise.
 One Russian study published in the journal Personality and Individual Differences, for example, found that babies who smiled more tended to be less neurotic when evaluated again at the age of 8, reported The BBC.
 Interestingly, though, babies who smiled more did not turn out to be more extroverted as children than others.
 So while an early tendency towards being smiley does seem to point towards some positive outcomes later on, just because your baby is generous with her smiles now doesn't guarantee she's going to grow up to be a social butterfly.

-Either way, there don't appear to be any significant downsides to this trait.
+There don't appear to be any significant downsides to this trait.
 That said, in very rare cases, constant laughing and smiling can be a sign of Angelman Syndrome, according to Psychology Today, a rare genetic disorder which can also cause severe developmental delays, epilepsy, and other disabilities.
 (Don't freak out, though!
 As the site Angelman.org explains, this condition only occurs in one out of every 15,000 live births.)

 In the vast majority of cases, parents of smiley babies have nothing to worry about.